freeradical13/freeradical13.github.io/index.md

 * A [Chaparral][] biome has a seasonal climate and consists largely of shrubs and small trees.
 * A [Tundra][] biome has a seasonal but cold climate.

-An [Ocean][] (or Sea) is a body of saline water.
+An [Ocean][] (or Sea) is a large body of saline water.
 [Oceans formed on Earth][history of oceans] about 4.4 billion years ago.
 Oceans are layered with the top layer being the [Photic Zone][] where photosynthesis may occur and the rest is the [Aphotic Zone][] where little light penetrates (both zones together are the Pelagic Zone).
 The [Benthic Zone][] is the area where water reaches underlying land and organisms in this zone are called [Benthos][] which eat dead organic matter called [Detritus][] falling down from above.
 The benthic zone of an aphotic zone greater than 2,000m in depth is called the [Abyssal Zone][].
 The temperature of water changes abruptly where sunlight penetrates poorly at an area called a [Thermocline][].

+Aquatic biomes are largely characterized by chemical or physical properties:

+* A [Lake][] biome is a large body of water other than an ocean.
+[Oligotrophic Lakes][] are Oxygen-rich and [Eutrophic Lakes][] are Oxygen-poor depending on depth, season and ice cover.
+Some plants may be rooted in shallow, well-lit areas near the shore of a lake called the [Littoral Zone][].
+Away from shore but still bathed with light is the [Limnetic Zone][].
+* A [Wetland][] biome is an area that is submerged in shallow water at least part of the year.
+* A [River][] or Stream biome is characterized by a high speed flow of water.
+* An [Estuary][] biome is a transition area between a river and ocean.
+* An [Intertidal Zone][] biome is a shore area that is periodically submerged and exposed by the tides.
+* An [Oceanic Pelagic Zone][] biome is a large area of an ocean away from shore that is constantly mixed by wind driven currents.
+* A [Coral Reef][] biome is a shallow marine area with Calcium Carbonate skeletons formed by Corals.
+* A [Marine Benthic Zone][] (or Neritic Zone) biome consists of a seafloor area away from shore but still well-illuminated.

 ### History of Life